 Mainland fishermen suspected of operating illegally in Hong Kong waters charged

-Marine Police officers intercepted a Mainland vessel suspected to be carrying out illegal fishing activities in the above-mentioned waters at about 5.30pm yesterday (November 9).
-After being notified, AFCD officers conducted investigation and seized some fishing gear on board.
+AFCD officers intercepted a Mainland fishing vessel suspected to be carrying out illegal fishing in the above-mentioned waters at about 12 noon yesterday (March 25) for investigation.
+Some fishing gear (including winches and long cages) and catch were seized on board.

-Charges were laid today against the four Mainland men found on the vessel.
-They were suspected to have engaged in fishing activities that are against the Fisheries Protection Ordinance (Cap.
-171).
-They will appear at Eastern Magistrates' Courts tomorrow (November 11).
+Charges were laid against the Mainland fishermen.
+They were suspected to have violated the Fisheries Protection Ordinance (Cap.
+171) (the Ordinance) and will appear at Fanling Magistrates' Courts tomorrow (March 27).

-According to the Ordinance, only a registered local fishing vessel can be used for fishing in Hong Kong waters.
+Only a vessel registered under the Ordinance can be used for fishing in Hong Kong waters.
 Regardless of the type of fishing gear used, a non-local fishing vessel is not allowed to carry out fishing activities in Hong Kong waters.
-Any offender on conviction is liable to a maximum penalty of a fine of $100,000 and imprisonment for six months.
+Any offender is liable on conviction to a maximum penalty of a $100,000 fine and imprisonment for six months.

 An AFCD spokesman said, "The Government is committed to cracking down on illegal fishing activities in Hong Kong waters.
-The AFCD will maintain close liaison with relevant law enforcement departments and step up patrols and stringently enforce the law."
+The AFCD will continue to step up patrols and stringently enforce the law."

-Agriculture, Fisheries and Conservation Department officers today (November 10) charged four men on board a Mainland vessel suspected of engaging in illegal fishing in the southern waters of Lamma Island in Hong Kong.
-Photo shows the Mainland vessel.
+The Agriculture, Fisheries and Conservation Department today (March 26) laid charges against two Mainland fishermen on board a Mainland fishing vessel suspected of engaging in illegal fishing in waters near Black Point, Tuen Mun.
+Photo shows the Mainland fishing vessel.